paulburgess1357/LeetNeoCode/README.md

 4. `LC Copy` (or yank the full file if `smart_copy = true`); Paste into the Leetcode code section.
 5. Need another attempt?
 Run `:LC 1` again and you'll get `Solution_2.cpp`
 6. Grep or Telescope through `solutions/` when you want to revisit old work
+7. Want to view your most recent code?
+Type `LC Recent` to quickly pull in your most recent, worked on solution.

 ---